iivanoo/covid-apps-observer/data/data_uk/reports/resources/appinventor.ai_david_taylor.Coronavirus_help2020___1.1/report.md

 <img src="3_star_reviews_wordcloud.png" alt="appinventor.ai_david_taylor.Coronavirus_help2020 3 reviews"/>
 </p>

+> Virus checker (McAfee) alerted to a (possible) malware contained within this app.
+After reading other reviews of this app it appears to be a false positive, thank goodness other people had flagged this as i would of halted the install and not downloaded it.
+I don't believe its actually anything harmful contained within the app itself.
+I would given the app a 5 ⭐ except its laid out like a website from 1992.
+Great app though<br> :date: __2020-05-21 09:29:34__

 > What is your email?
 I can send you a screen shot saying that the app might be a virus when I install it<br> :date: __2020-04-26 14:51:15__